Yanis Varoufakis: Early life and education

-Varoufakis was born in Palaio Faliro, Athens, on 24 March 1961, to Georgios and Eleni Varoufakis.
+Varoufakis was born in Palaio Faliro, Athens, on 24 March 1961, to Georgios and Eleni Varoufakis (née Tsaggaraki).

-Varoufakis's father, Georgios Varoufakis, was an Egyptiote Greek (but ultimately originating from Rethymno in Crete) who emigrated from Cairo to Greece in the 1940s, arriving in the midst of the Greek Civil War.
-One day, he was "roughed up" by the police and asked to sign a denunciation of communism.
-In response, he said: "Look I am not a Buddhist, but I would never sign a denunciation of Buddhism".
-He therefore ended up spending several years imprisoned on the island of Makronisos, which was used for the political re-education of people who fought on the communist side in the war.
-After being released in 1950, he completed his university studies and found employment as the personal assistant to the owner of Halyvourgiki; Greece's biggest steel producer.
-In 2003, he was appointed chairman of the board of directors of "Halyvourgiki"; a position he held until the company closed in January 2020.
+Varoufakis's father, Georgios Varoufakis, was an Egyptiote Greek who emigrated from Cairo to Greece in 1946 in order to study chemistry at the University of Athens.
+In the midst of the second Greek Civil War, he was physically harassed by the police and asked to sign a denunciation of communism.
+In response, he said: "Look, I am not a Buddhist, but I would never sign a denunciation of Buddhism".
+Due to his refusal to denounce communism, he was imprisoned for four years on the island of Makronisos, which was used as a political re-education camp.
+After being released in 1950, Georgios Varoufakis completed his university studies in metallurgy and chemical engineering and found employment as the personal assistant to the director of Halyvourgiki; Greece's biggest steel producer.
+In 2003, he was appointed chairman of the board of directors of Halyvourgiki; he held the position until the company's closure in January 2020.
 He died in September 2021.

-Varoufakis's mother, a student at the University of Athens School of Chemistry at the time she met Georgios, abandoned her conservative background after meeting her husband who was, at the time, allied to United Democratic Left (EDA).
-In the mid-1970s Eleni Varoufaki became an activist for the Women's Union of Greece, which promoted gender equality and had been set up by members of PASOK.
-By the early-1980s, the couple had converged politically to the same political centre-left views and engaged with the socialist PASOK.
-Eleni was elected Deputy Mayor of Palaio Faliro a few years before she died in 2008.
+Varoufakis's mother Eleni was studying chemistry at the University of Athens in the late 1940s.
+She shifted away from her conservative background in 1950, after meeting fellow chemistry student Georgios Varoufakis, who was, at the time, allied to United Democratic Left (EDA).
+Georgios and Eleni had two children, Yanis and Trisevgeni.
+In the mid-1970s, Eleni Varoufaki was an activist for the Women's Union of Greece, which promoted women's equality and was initiated by members of PASOK.
+By the early-1980s, the couple had converged politically to centre-left views and the socialist PASOK.
+Eleni served as a municipal councillor of Palaio Faliro for several years prior to her death in 2008.